 Performers at the bandstand may be compensated by the City of Rehoboth Beach.
 Since each event is sponsored by the city and comes from its operating budget, there is no set price for performers.
 Each group has different requirements and accommodations, so it is recommended that those requesting to perform also provide an estimated compensation that would enable their group to perform on the desired dates and times.

 What are the cutoff times/rain policies?

-The City of Rehoboth Beach acknowledges that there are some acts that, although may be warranted for private events, are not appropriate at our venue.
-Each act that is hired is carefully considered in order to provide a safe environment for all audience members.
+The City of Rehoboth Beach recognizes that certain performances that may be suitable for private events may not be appropriate for our public venue.
+Therefore, every act that is selected is carefully evaluated to ensure a safe and enjoyable environment for all members of the audience.

 What is the minimum age for performing?

 There is no specific minimum age requirement for performers, but for safety purposes, an adult must sponsor the event and be present at all times to supervise the performers on and off stage.